thakurnishu/Tier3WebApplication-AzureCloud/README.md

-# Three-Tier Architecture Web Application Deployment with Azure Cloud
+# Three-Tier Web-Application Scalable and Resilient Deployment with Azure Cloud

 ## Overview
 Hi Everyone, I have Deployed Tier 3 Web Application in Azure Cloud using :